joshlong-attic/booternetes-springone-tour-march-2021-workshop/README.md

 ##  Buildpacks

 Weve got three microserives and we need to get them to the cloud.
 For most folks, and certainly anybody reading this eduk8s course, that means containers and Kubernetes.
 So, well need containerized versions of each of our applications.
 Don't freak out!
-I didn't say we're going to write `Dockerfile`s, I said that we need to get them into a container. _There's a difference_.
+I didn't say we're going to write `Dockerfile's, I said that we need to get them into a container. _ There's a difference_.

 Well use [buildpacks](https://buildpacks.io/) to transform your application source code into images that can run on any cloud.
 Buildpacks take an opinionated approach to containerizing applications.
 After all, how many different shapes could your Spring Boot, Django, Vue.js, .NET MVC, or Laravel projects have?
 How many different shapes does any app have, really?
 In java there are `.war` and `.jar` artifacts.
 So, not that many, we'd reckon.
 A buildpack codifies the recipe for taking arbitrary applications of well-known shapes and turning them into a container.
 It analyzes the source code or source artifact that we give it and then creates a filesystem with sensible defaults that then gets containerized for us.
 A Spring Boot "fat" `.jar` will end up with a JDK, sensibly configured memory pools, etc. A client-side Vue.js application might land in an Nginx server on port 80.
 Whatever the result, you can then take that container and tag it in Docker and then push it to your container registry of choice.
 So, let's.